 both horses keeping neck and neck round the course."

-* These oatmeal and chocolate chip cookies Deb made this morning taste great!
-In terms of flavor, I'd say they are both neck and neck.
+* Ericka made a fresh batch of oatmeal and chocolate chip cookies this morning, and they smell great.
+In terms of flavor, I'd say they are both neck and neck, but if I had to pick a winner, I'd go with the chocolate chip.

 Note: The origins for most common idioms cannot be said with a certainty.
 What's provided are theories that may be plausible to how a phrase originated, but not necessarily so.